BT Research: Location

-BT's main research facility is located in the United Kingdom at Adastral Park, near Ipswich in the county of Suffolk.
+BT's main research facility is located at Adastral Park, near Ipswich in Suffolk, England.
 The Adastral Park site was first planned around 1968 as the Martlesham Heath Post Office Laboratories and after completion in 1971 it has grown to a facility which today has around 4,000 research and development people from both BT and some of its partner companies.
 Globally, BT has additional research labs in Beijing, Boston MA and Abu Dhabi.
-The focus of research at BT is Information and Communications Technology (ICT).
+The focus of research at BT is information and communications technology.

 The Royal Air Force were the original residents of the site in Suffolk at RAF Martlesham Heath.
 Experimental aircraft test flights flew from the airfield and the name (Adastral Park) is intended to reflect the history of experimentation and innovation, which is the continuing focus for the Park.
-The initial models and plans created by the MPBW [successor to the MOW] would appear to indicate the influence of the Thunderbirds TV series of the 1960s.
+The initial models and plans created by the Ministry of Public Building and Works (the successor to the Ministry of Works) would appear to indicate the influence of the Thunderbirds TV series of the 1960s.